 UH Libraries has experts who can help you navigate these agreements and maintain more control of your works.

 This guide will help you to:

 navigate the publication process so that you end up with more control over your works.

 Despite the power authors have as copyright owners, they become powerless when signing away their copyrights when executing an author agreement.
 Most author rights agreements transfer all copyrights to the publisher in their entirety.
-Researchers should thoroughly read their publishing agreements and discuss them with their Library liaison or Taylor Davis-Van Atta (firstname.lastname@example.org), UH Libraries' Digital Scholarship Coordinator, before signing to verify what rights they are being asked to give away.
+Researchers should thoroughly read their publishing agreements and discuss them with their Library liaison or Taylor Davis-Van Atta (firstname.lastname@example.org), UH Libraries' Director of the Digital Research Commons, before signing to verify what rights they are being asked to give away.

 A complete transfer of copyright can have the following negative implications: